-This means that your entire pension benefit is paid to you in one payment.
+This means that your entire pension benefit is paid in one single payment.
 This distribution is considered taxable income.
 Once a lump-sum payment is made, no additional benefits will be payable from the Plan.

 Direct Rollover

 If you become eligible for a lump-sum payment from the Plan, you may defer payment of taxes by rolling your distribution over to an eligible retirement plan (if that plan accepts rollovers).